shekkizh/shekkizh.github.io/_pages/cv.md

 ### **Freelance Researcher**, Toonchat [(Demo: youtu.be/B7LyoWksHHE)](https://youtu.be/B7LyoWksHHE) `Jan 2014 - Jun 2014`

-Researched and worked with animators and researchers on real-time face tracking under the advice of Dr. Eric Petajan for low bandwidth animations and anonymous video chat clients
+Worked with animators and researchers on real-time face tracking under the advice of Dr. Eric Petajan for low bandwidth animations and anonymous video chat clients

-### **Software Developer**, Laboratory of Neurological Imaging, USC [(invizian.loni.usc.edu)](http://invizian.loni.usc.edu) `Aug 2013 - Dec 2013`
+### **Software Developer**, Laboratory of Neurological Imaging, USC `Aug 2013 - Dec 2013`

 Worked under the supervision of Dr. John Van Horn as part of the Information Visualization project, a platform to interact and analyse large amounts of brain data